tenpanaris/Mods4NeoDK/burst packets/readme.md

 These 'burst packets' are binary and fixed size.

-For basic testing, right now test packets can be sent using a terminal emulator that has file upload capability.
-Test packet files are in this directory.
+For basic testing, right now test packets can be sent using a terminal emulator that has file upload capability (I use HTerm).
+Test packet .hex files are in this directory.

 To edit packets, I recommend ImHex.
 I have included a pattern file for ImHex which lists the variables.